harrison-fernandez/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+- An array is a special variable that can hold more than one number and/or string.
+It is the solution to holding many values under one single name.
+In other words, an array can be a list of things, test scores, or pizza toppings.

 	* Object
+- An object is another way to represent data.
+It is the same as an object in real life.
+A cell phone has a color, brand, weight, and dimensions.
+In the same way, objects in javascript are the same way.
+A phone is the object, with color, brand, weight, and dimensions being the phone's properties.

 	* Method
+- A method is when an object has a property that is a function.
+If we took the object of a cell phone, one of its properties can be a function where we return the phone's dimensions and weight.

 3. Fork and clone this repo.
 When you need to commit use the following commands.